 Q: Who is considered a professional photographer?

-A: We consider professional photographers those who earn, or have earned, the majority of their income from photography, and who sell or publish their work regularly, and belong to professional photography organizations.
+A: We consider professional photographers those who earn, or have earned, the majority of their income from photography, or who sell or publish their work regularly, or belong to professional photography organizations.

 Q: Are only photography students eligible for the student discount?

 A: All students are eligible for the student discount, regardless of the concentration or major in which they are studying.

 Q: How many photographs can I enter into the same series?

 A: A series consists of at least 2 and no more than 10 photographs ( 1 first photograph and 9 supporting pictures), sharing a common theme or concept and a single title.
 Series will be judged as a whole.
 Please be sure that the photographs work together as a body of work.

 A: A series consists of at least two and no more than ten photographs, sharing a common theme or concept and a single title.
 Please ensure that your images work together as a whole, as they will not be judged individually when entered as a series.
 The first image should be the best/strongest in the series.

 Q: How will I know if my submission is complete, and what do I do if it’s not?